HarishB99/application_of_ai_in_cyber_security/README.md

 Before you proceed to execute the Python notebooks in the `CNN/testing/` folder, perform the following:

-Create a directory inside the `CNN/testing/` folder of this git repo names `test_cases`
+Create a directory inside the `CNN/testing/` folder of this git repo named `test_cases`

 Copy over the bytecodes which you want the model to analyse and predict into this directory you have created (which is `CNN/testing/test_cases` in this git repo)